gpskwlkr/shorty/README.md

 # Localhost usage

-By default, Shorty is configured to be used with my localhost URL shortener which is available in this [repo](https://github.com/gpskwlkr/flask-url-shortener).
+By default, while using with localhost, Shorty is configured to be used with my localhost URL shortener which is available in this [repo](https://github.com/gpskwlkr/flask-url-shortener).

 # Future plans